ArduPilot/ardupilot_wiki/dev/source/docs/flytos.rst

 `FlytSDK <http://docs.flytbase.com/docs/FlytOS/Developers/BuildingCustomApps.html#remote-apps>`_ is the software development kit for web and android developers, to help them get started quickly with FlytOS.
 A number of `sample applications <https://github.com/flytbase/flytsamples>`_ are available on github, that can be used as templates/reference to build custom applications.

 `FlytSIM <http://docs.flytbase.com/docs/FlytOS/Developers/Flytsim.html>`_ is a ROS/Gazebo based simulator to test applications built using FlytAPIs.
-This allows developers to build and test drone applications, safely and efficiently, minimising the requirement for flight-tests.
+This allows developers to build and test drone applications, safely and efficiently, minimizing the requirement for flight-tests.

 Supported Companion Computers
 =============================